 CALL TO ACTION

-The NSW Government wants to hear from you about how to best manage short-term holiday letting in your apartment block!
+The NSW Government wants to hear from you about how to best manage short-term holiday letting in your apartment building!

-We don’t want STHL banned, we just want to give owners the right to decide whether it is allowed.
+We don’t want STHL banned, we just want to give owners the right to decide whether it is allowed, and on what terms, in their community.

 Join the campaign